ashtacore/ziggyboy/README.md

 ## Contributing

-I'm trying to learn Zig and Gameboy emulation on my own, so no PRs please.
+I'm trying to learn Zig and Game Boy emulation on my own, so no PRs please.
 But feel free to fork or to use this code to learn for yourself!